Credential Stuffing Attacks: What They Are and How to Stop Them

 Credential stuffing and password security are closely linked, so the tools and practices you use to improve your password hygiene are essential, along with a few other best practices.

 • Don’t reuse passwords.
-Repeating old credentials is a common habit since we all want to make our passwords easier to remember.
-Unfortunately, reusing passwords also decreases password security, because multiple accounts can be breached if a reused password is compromised.
+Repeating old credentials is a common habit.
+Unfortunately, reusing passwords also decreases password security because multiple accounts can be breached if a reused password is compromised.
 Password reuse makes us much more vulnerable to credential stuffing attacks by increasing the chances of a successful match.

 • Keep software updated.
 Software and operating system updates also include patches to correct any known security issues.
 Hackers take advantage of unpatched software and out-of-date operating systems to gain unauthorized access.
 A cybercriminal might even scour the internet to find unpatched systems to target.
 Applying recommended patches and updates helps prevent the data breaches that credential stuffers rely on.